andis-sprinkis/snippet/sh_script_exit_on_err_undef.md

-# Exiting a shell script on error and referencing an underfined variable
+# Exiting a shell script on error or referencing an undefined variable

 ```sh
 #!/usr/bin/env sh